 Pyramid of Biomass – Inverted

 - In contrast, in many aquatic ecosystems, the pyramid of biomass may assume an inverted form.
-[Pyramid of numbers for aquatic ecosystem is upright]
+(In contrast, a pyramid of numbers for the aquatic ecosystem is upright)

-- This is because the producers are tiny phytoplankton that grow and reproduce rapidly.
+- This is because the producers are tiny phytoplankton that grows and reproduces rapidly.

-- Here, the pyramid of biomass has a small base, with the consumer biomass at any instant actually exceeding the producer biomass and the pyramid assumes inverted shape.
+- Here, the pyramid of biomass has a small base, with the consumer biomass at any instant exceeding the producer biomass and the pyramid assumes an inverted shape.